myspecialway/my-special-way-portal/simple-setup.md

 5. Open a new terminal tab and start mongod daemon `mongod`

-6. Run the database seed: `node .\db-seed\seed.js -n msw-dev mongodb://localhost`
+6. Run the database seed: `yarn seed`

 7. Start the server app: `yarn start`